anarkh97/sofics/paper/paper.md

 # Acknowledgements

-The authors gratefully acknowledge the support of U.S. Office of Naval Research (ONR) under awards N00014-23-1-2447 and N00014-24-1-2509, and the support of DynaSafe US LLC through a research contract to Virginia Tech.
+The authors gratefully acknowledge the support of U.S. Office of Naval Research (ONR) under awards N00014-23-1-2447 and N00014-24-1-2509.
+The authors are also grateful for a research contract provided by DynaSafe LLC (USA) to Virginia Tech.

 # References